Tugi-Ngunjiri/Wk1-Code-Challenge./README.md

-Name"Tugi_Ngunjiri;
+By Tugi_Ngunjiri.

-Write examples of grades ranging from A to E;
+Write examples of grades ranging from A to E;GRADES(79 t0 40)

- GRADES(79 t0 40)
-Write examples of different speed limits.
+Write examples of different speed limits.eg(180:points 14)

 List diffferent tax rates of (Kra,NHIF and NSSF , respectively;